QTC-UMD/rydiqule/docs/source/writeups/doppler.rst

 ++++++++++++++++++++++++++++++++++++++++++

 Rydiqule's implementation of Doppler averaging is optimized to minimize duplicate calculations and fully leverage numpy's vectorized and broadcasting operations.
-In the case of one spatial dimension, :func:`~.solve_doppler_hybrid` computes the doppler-averaged solution as outlined above.
+In the case of one spatial dimension, :func:`~.solve_doppler_analytic` computes the doppler-averaged solution as outlined above.
-In the case of two or three spatial dimensions, :func:`~.solve_doppler_hybrid` computes the doppler-averaged solution as follows:
+In the case of two or three spatial dimensions, :func:`~.solve_doppler_analytic` computes the doppler-averaged solution as follows:

 #.
 Choose the doppler velocities to use for the numeric axes in the average.
 #.
 Generate the Equations of Motion (EOMs) for the base zero velocity class using the machinery described in :doc:`Equations of Motion Generation <eom_notes>`.